 Opportunities & Challenges

-• Artificial Intelligence, or AI, is a field of computer science where machines are designed to perform tasks that typically require human intelligence, such as recognizing patterns, learning from data, problem-solving, and making decisions
+• Artificial Intelligence, or AI, is a field of computer science where machines are designed to perform tasks that typically require human intelligence, such as recognizing patterns, learning from data, problem-solving, and making decisions.
+These systems aim to enhance human capabilities, supporting healthcare professionals with tasks that range from analyzing medical data to predicting patient outcomes.

 • Machine Learning (ML): A form of AI where systems learn from data to improve their performance over time.
 ML can help predict patient outcomes, customize treatment plans, and identify trends in patient health